-- 1) Development of chemical/analytical methods and soft- ware for analysis of protein primary structure. - 2) Hardware development for high-sensitivity MS. - 3) MS analysis of post-translational modifications. - 4) Development of a chemical derivatization method for high sensitive detection of sugar chains. - 5) Development of chemical and separation methods for proteomic analysis. - 6) Study on fragmentation of peptides and carbohydrates in MS.
+- 1) Development of chemical/analytical methods and soft-ware for analysis of protein primary structure. - 2) Hardware development for high-sensitivity MS. - 3) MS analysis of post-translational modifications. - 4) Development of a chemical derivatization method for high sensitive detection of sugar chains. - Development of chemical and separation methods for proteomics analysis. - Study on fragmentation of peptides and carbohydrates in MS.

 Mass spectrometry (MS) is a well accepted technique for the analyses of chemical structures of biological compounds.
-We have been working to develop methods for determining primary structures and post-translational modifications of proteins by using MS. In conjunction with accumulating protein and gene sequence databases, we are using state-of-the-art MS for large-scale protein identification which is indispensable for proteomics research.
-We also apply the above developed methods to the structural analysis of micro quantities of peptides, proteins, and their related substances.
+We have been working to develop methods for determining primary structures and post-translational modifications of proteins by using MS. In conjunction with accumulation protein and gene sequence databases, we are using state-ofthe-art MS for large-scare protein identification which is indispensable for proteomics research.
+We also apply the above developed methods to the structural analysis of micro quantities of peptides, and their related substances.

-Laboratory for Computational Biology (Institute for Protein Research)
+Laboratory for Computational Biology

-Institute for Protein Research)
+(Institute for Protein Research)

-Members Kenji MIZUGUCHI (Professor), Chioko NAGAO (Assistant Professor)
+Members Kenji MIZUGUCHI (Professor), Kosuke HASHIMOTO (Assistant professor), Chioko NAGAO (Assistant Professor)

-el·Fax Tel: +81-6-6105-6961 Fax: +81-6-6105-6962 e-mail kenji@protein.
+Tel·Fax Tel: +81-6-6105-6961 Fax: +81-6-6105-6962 e-mail kenji@protein.osaka-u.ac.jp